patrickjykwan/seng637-assignment-2-patrickjykwan/README.md

 3. How to use jmock to mimic the behaviour of complex interfaces in order to test methods that uses said interfaces.
 4. In the case of jmock how to refer back to javadocs to understand what expectations need to be implemented in order to test methods.

 It became apparent through testing that JUnit and specifically JMock needs to be implemented correctly to have a valuable test output.
 Mocking interfaces requires knowledge of how the function under test works, and requires precise code to mimic the functions that the SUT calls.
 If this code is not accurate, then the result will not be useful.
 Therefore, mocking can introduce additional bugs into your test scenario and give a false perception of what is wrong or what isn't wrong with the SUT.
 By hard programming the return of called functions within the SUT function, we can test its functionality.
-But what if the SUT function does not use the functions that the tester thinks it does.
+But what if the SUT function does not use the functions that the tester thinks it does?
 Within this lab, the group did not have access to the source code, and needed to assume based on the provided API how particular functions operated.
 This is a problem, because unknowingly, we may not have mocked everything that the SUT needed to be mocked and this introduces errors.

 ### Comment / Feedback for the Lab Itself